 We strive to reduce our corporate environmental footprint by seeking opportunities for increased efficiency and resource conservation.
-We completed our first greenhouse gas assessment in 2022 and have continued to complete these on an annual basis.
-The results of these assessments are published in our Corporate Citizenship Report.
-In 2023, we established a GreenTeam composed of members across the Company to help establish goals with the information from the greenhouse gas assessments.
+We perform annual greenhouse gas (GHG) assessments, and the results of these assessments are published in our Corporate Citizenship Report.
 We will continue to refer to the Task Force on Climate-Related Financial Disclosures (TCFD) framework to further develop measurable environmental goals for the Company.
-Since 2022, we have been disclosing our Scopes 1, 2, and 3 emissions through our Corporate Citizenship Report.
+Since 2022, we have disclosed our Scopes 1, 2, and 3 emissions through our Corporate Citizenship Report.